tobe2098/aberlloc/To-do notes.md

 # To do
 (Mainly posix)
-1. Fixed size buffer with functions like the video
+1. Fixed size buffer with functions like the video (simple arena malloc)
-2. Dynamic growth with chaining
+2. Dynamic growth with chaining (chained arena malloc, need special free arena, need linked list and pointer to last.
+No real cost)
-3. Virtual memory mapping (enable both 2 and 3 dynamically too)
+3. Virtual memory mapping extension (virtual mmap malloc)
+- Scratch spaces mmaps
+- Combo: 2 and 3 (virtual mmap extends up to a size param, then new block of pages to avoid OOM allocation failure). (chained virtual mmap alloc)
-4. Create a vector class that uses 3.
+4. Create a vector class that uses 3 & combo (vlarray)
-5. Sub-lifetimes, growing pool allocator using a free-list.
+5. Sub-lifetimes (?
+Re-watch the video), growing pool allocator using a free-list.
 Maybe a free-list per byte-length type up to memory page size?
-    1. Free list in Red black tree
+    1. Free list in Red black tree?
+Or doubly linked list + RB tree
     2. Memory management depends on objects: Large size is memory page aligned, small size is inside a single page, medium sized has its own fixed-sized pools.
         - Scratch spaces as mmap calls.
 Local vs global allocators.